 Your French Bulldog Has Warts

 The bumps on your French Bulldogs may be warts which are also called “canine papillomavirus.”
 These bumpy-textured lumps are a virus that appears to develop almost instantly and spread rapidly.

 They are generally found on the lips and in the mouth.
 But they can also occur on the eyelids, stomach, and between the toes.

 How Did My French Bulldog Get Warts?

 The papillomavirus infection causes warts on your French Bulldog.
-Other dogs with warts are infectious to others to your Frenchie, but not to other species or humans.
+Other dogs with warts are infectious to your Frenchie, but not to other species or humans.

 Several various sorts of canine papillomaviruses have been established, and each type appears to cause a specific type of disease.

 When a dog has been diagnosed with one type of papillomavirus, it is resistant to that form, but not to others.